 The third option is to go south, where you can climb right beside the sea in Rovinj or in splendid natural area of Lim Bay.
 Wherever we go, there’s great climbing & views and when the sun goes down, we can stroll by the sea, have a beer or talk with seagulls.

-After the morning procedures, we’re going to get touristy.
+Maybe we can even be touristy in the afternoon.
 Our recommendation is of course, to visit the famous medieval hilltop towns of Motovun, Buzet and Grožnjan.
 We’ll try to find some truffles and olive oil and wine.
-But, if you’re up for some climbing we can squeeze that in too.
 Or, we can visit the fantastic Vela Draga valley, which is a spectacular learning trail of Karst landscape and there’s also some climbing here.

-We wake up with bellies full from yesterday party and some of you will go back home – your itinerary will be like day 11.
-But all the rest are back in Osp, choosing among Misja pec, Babna or Crni kal.
+We'll go back to Osp, choosing among Misja pec, Babna or Crni kal.
 Or maybe you’d like to do some bouldering today - in the nature or in one of the best gyms in Europe?
 Some may want to try an easy multipitch...